ThierryHFR/scangearmp2/README.md

 	The scan works in color or in gray map.</br>
 	The options are not well handled, so they might not work.</br>
 	The color option allow to chose between color or graymap modes.</br>
-	The resolution option allow to have a hight or low qualiti for the output.</br>
+	The resolution option allow to have a hight or low quality for the output.</br>
 </br>
 KNOWN PROBLEMS</br>
 </br>